- Next: 3 Nov 2021 (5 x Wednesday nights)

 - or write a script for a brand new show.

 Whatever you decide to do, the course provides a supportive group and deadlines with feedback and coaching from Chris to get the job done over 5 weeks.
 Here's how you'll get there:

-Homework: Write act 1
+Homework: finish act 1

 Homework: Complete your script!
 This week we’ll also revisit your treatments and talk more about competitions and pitching.

 3rd November - 1st December 2021Wednesday 3rd November 2021, 7pm - 9pm (5 x Wednesday nights)

 Sold out?
 No suitable dates?
 Sign up to get updates from Chris Head.
 Notify me